 Sustainability Victoria manages several grants.
 Although you can apply for more than one grant for a project, you will only be eligible to receive one grant.
 If you’ve already applied for a Sustainability Victoria grant and now find this grant to be more relevant or suitable, you can withdraw your application by emailing us.

-The repayable grant will act as a cash security against a loan to support community energy projects that:
+The repayable grant will act as a loan to support community clean energy projects that:

-Project activities and costs the loan may fund include:
+Project activities and costs the repayable grant may fund include:

 You can submit multiple applications.
 Each application must be for a different project.
 A project can have multiple buildings/sites.